jyoung4242/Squeleto-Docs/docs/README.md

 > Squeleto is an simple 2d game framework built in Typescript and powered by Vite.

 Squeleto is a spin off of 'Skeleton' in spanish.
-'El Squeleto' as a library is intended to provide a highlevel skeleton or abstraction for your game development needs.
+'El Squeleto' as a framework which is intended to provide a highlevel skeleton or abstraction for your game development needs.

 ## Peasy

 Squeleto uses the peasy-lib framework to run many of the low level processes, including Asset management, UI binding, Input action binding, Game Loop, and in the future, will be a physics module and lighting module.

-## Basic and Advanced

-Squeleto has a very rudementary library with a simple gameloop and GameObjects.
-But the latest version of Squeleto introductes the
-Entity,Component, System (ECS) version of Squeleto.
-This is very exciting, while the ECS setup has less 'out-of-the-box' ready to go setup, it has the highest extensibility, as you can customize and tailer your enities however you want.

 [Link to Peasy GitHub](https://github.com/peasy-lib/peasy-lib/tree/main)

-## Features
+## ECS Structure

-> Squelto has library API's for:

-- ECS system now available
-- Game Objects
-- Scenes
-- Maps
-- Dialogue
-- Story Flags
-- Level editor
-- Events
-- Sounds
-- State Management
-- MultiPlayer (in development)
+Squeleto has a very rudementary Scene based structure.
+Squeleto utilizes an Entity,Component, System (ECS) structure.
+While other engines maybe be 'easier' to use, the ECS structure is highly extensibility, as you can customize and tailer your enities however you want.

+## Library of Systems and Components

+> In the Squeleto Repo, you will find example systems/components/Events for reuse

+- CLI tool to help get started
-- Sprites
+- Scene Templates
-- Spritesheet animations
+- Entity Templates
-- Input Handling
+- System Templates
-- Viewport and Camera' and much more!!!!
+- Signals are pub/sub style information connections to link different parts of your code
+- Multi-player library, there is a pre-configured module to help link to Hathora, a multi-player framework
+- Vector module, assists with your typical vector style math, with helpful methods

 ## CLI